tyll/tinyos-2.x-contrib/ethz/meshbean900/README.txt

         |-rf212               platform-specific implementation for the
                               Atmel AT86RF212 radio chip

         |-tsl2550             TSL2550 dual channel light sensor (I2C)

- tos
- |-chips
+|-platforms
-    |-rf212                   chip-specific implementation for the
+    |-meshbean900             platform-specific implementation for the
-                              AT86RF212 radio chip
+                              MeshBean900 platform, the Meshbean900
+                              platform inherits from the Meshbean platform

 ----------------------------------------------------------------------
  Software Dependencies
 ----------------------------------------------------------------------

- TinyOS 2.1.0 or more recent is required
- If you need support for the DS2411 serial id chip, the following additional files are required from the TinyOS 2.x CVS repository [2]:

- tos/interfaces/LocalIeeeEui64.nc
- tos/types/IeeeEui64.h
- tos/chips/ds2401
+ The latest TinyOS 2.x from the CVS repository is required.

 ----------------------------------------------------------------------
- Installing on the Meshbean900
+ Installing on the MeshBean/MeshBean900
 ----------------------------------------------------------------------

- An application for the Meshbean900 platform can be compiled using the "meshbean900" make target in TinyOS:
+ An application for the MeshBean platform can be compiled using the "meshbean" make target in TinyOS:

+ $ make meshbean

+ For the MeshBean900 platform use the "meshbean900" target:

  $ make meshbean900

- There exist different ways to install the binary image on the Meshbean900
+ There exist different ways to install the binary image on the Meshbean/ Meshbean900 module:
- module:

   (1) Using the BitCloud bootloader from Meshnetics which is pre-installed
-      on the Meshbean900 board.
+      on the MeshBean/MeshBean900 board.
 Follow the steps in the BitCloud documentation to install a binary image in the SREC format on the node.

       NOTE: The BitCloud bootloader is only available for Windows.
 However, there exist also a Linux version from a third-party [3].

   (2) Using a JTAG programmer to download the binary image in the SREC format.
-      WARNING: This will overwrite any existing BitCloud bootloader on the Meshbean900 module!!!
+      WARNING: This will overwrite any existing BitCloud bootloader on the MeshBean/MeshBean900 module!!!

 ----------------------------------------------------------------------